|Season (16 Apr 2018 - 14 Oct 2018)|

 17:57: Arrival in Bergen

-If you wish to spend more time in Flåm you can choose the 16.05 departure on the Flåm Railway to Myrdal.
-It arrives in Myrdal at 17:03, and the train to Bergen departs at 17.13, arriving in Bergen at 19.56.
+If you wish to spend more time in Flåm you can in this period choose the 16.05 departure on the Flåm Railway to Myrdal.
+It arrives in Myrdal at 17:03, and the train to Bergen departs at 17.13, arriving in Bergen at 19.55.
 If you would like this alternative, please write this in the comments field when booking online.

 Daily roundtrip from Bergen (starting with train from the train station in Bergen) 1 May - 30 September: